 What are the early warning signs of celiac disease?

-Despite popular belief, there is no cure for Celiac disease but, for most, following a gluten free diet can help manage symptoms.
+Despite popular belief, there is no cure for celiac disease but, for most, following a gluten-free diet can help manage symptoms.
 It’s important to get tested early to avoid any serious complications.

-Indicators of Celiac disease include:
+Common indicators of celiac disease include: